 How to spellbind your audience

-Here are some tips and tactics for using language as a tool that will spellbind your audience:
+Here are some tips and tactics for using language as a tool to spellbind your audience:

-Barak Obama and Steve Jobs are two very persuasive gentlemen.
-They, of course have an outstanding speech writing team, but their effectiveness is heavily influenced by their delivery.
-I do not necessarily mean the visual presentation or the sound of their voice but their choice of words to present the message.
-Their speeches are riddled with rhetorical devices such as alliterations, enthymemes and parallelisms .
+Start by listening to famous persuasive speakers.
+An persuasive speaker like Barack Obama has an outstanding speech writing team, but the effectiveness of his message is heavily influenced by his delivery.
+I do not necessarily mean the visual presentation or the sound of his voice but his choice of words to present the message.
+Persuasive speeches are riddled with rhetorical devices such as alliterations, enthymemes and parallelisms .
 Take note of what resonates with you when reading or listening to their message and use the same technique when crafting your own content.

 Become familiar with rhetorical devices.
 To get started there is a list of 50 rhetorical devices for rational writing here.
 Try to integrate a few of these in your writing.
 For exmple use parallelism – the same part of speech or syntactic structure, or anaphora – repetition of one or more words at the head of consecutive phrases, clauses, or sentences.